robincornett/send-images-rss/README.md

 ### How can I change the size of the image being sent to the RSS?

-On line 29 of send-images-rss.php, change the width to something other than 560px (I chose this size based on the default email template from MailChimp).
-You can try 100%, for example, or if you want your images to be smaller in your emails, do 250px.
-If you comment out line 29 and uncomment lines 30 and 31, your images should be all 250px wide and aligned right.
+On line 29 of send-images-rss.php, change the width to something other than 560 (I chose this size based on the default email template from MailChimp).
+You can try 100%, for example, or if you want your images to be smaller in your emails, do 250.
+If you comment out line 29 and uncomment lines 30 and 31, your images should be all 250 pixels wide and aligned right.

 ###
 ## Credits